By Susan Ciancio

 3. Download our lesson about the Blessed Virgin Mary.

 This lesson teaches your students the story of the Annunciation and Mary’s “yes”—her fiat—to God when the Angel Gabriel asked her to become the mother of our Savior.
 Your children will love learning about our Blessed Mother and will have fun completing the activities at the end.

 4. Download our lesson about Our Lady of Guadalupe.

 In this lesson, your children will meet Juan Diego, the peasant who loved Christ so much that he walked many miles to and from church every day.
 On one special day, he saw the Blessed Virgin Mary, and she gave him something extraordinary to show the bishop.

 5. Ditch the electronic devices and get crafty with some Marian arts and crafts projects.

 A beautiful way to venerate the mother of God is through drawings and other creations.
 This site has all levels of craft activities, so there’s something for everyone in your family to create.
 At this site, you will find instructions for a diorama, a cross stitch pattern, a rosary case, a miracle of the sun project, a special dessert, a light catcher, and more!

-Mary loves us immensely, and she has appeared many times to help increase our devotion to her Son.
-Now is a great time to talk with your children about her and to prepare them for this one-of-a-kind movie!
+Our Blessed Mother loves us immensely, and she has appeared many times to help increase our devotion to her Son.
+Now is a great time to talk with your children about Mary to prepare them for her feast day and for this one-of-a-kind movie!